 But what policies need to be included in your employee handbook?
-We recently tackled the question during a webinar hosted by Kara Govro, Laws Manager for Compli’s HR Support Center, and Kynzie Sims, Compli’s Content Product Manager.
-If you missed the webinar, or if you’d like a recap, here’s what Kara and Kynzie told us:
+We recently asked this question to Kara Govro, Laws Manager for Compli’s HR Support Center, and Kynzie Sims, Compli’s Content Product Manager.
+Here’s what Kara and Kynzie told us:

 General Considerations for Drafting an Employee Handbook

 When creating an employee handbook, Kara told us, the first thing an employer should think about is the intended audience.
 It may sound basic, but the handbook is only for employees—not everyone with whom you do business.

 “You do not want to be giving your employee handbook to independent contractors,” she said.
 “It’s only for employees.
 We see this accident or mistake happen fairly often because there are a lot of things in an employee handbook that you might want an independent contractor to know about you.
 But the essence of an independent contractor is that you’re not controlling how, what, when, where they do the work.
 You have limited control over them.”

 In the same vein, an employers should be careful to specify whether the policies in a handbook apply to everyone or only certain employees.
 Take a look at your workforce, and determine whether you need to spell out policies based on working hours or overtime exemptions.

 More generally, Kara said, thinking about one’s audience means “we don’t want to speak over their heads”:

 Depending on your organization, it might make sense to have this written at a 11th-grade level.
 But for the most part, we don’t want it to be because the general population in America reads at something like a 5th or 6th-grade level, so we don’t want to be using unnecessarily long words.
 We don’t want to be using legal jargon that people don’t understand at all.